The Manhattan Transfer: Since 2000

 The group signed to the Telarc label in 2003 to release Couldn't Be Hotter, a live performance capturing many of the songs from The Spirit of St. Louis.
-In 2004, the group released Vibrate, another one of their "pastiche" albums, blending original tunes with older ones, pop, jazz and funk.
+In 2004, the group released Vibrate, another one of their pastich albums, blending original tunes with older ones, pop, jazz and funk.
 Vibrate featured notable musicians such as bassist Will Lee and Steve Hass on drums.
 They also released, first in Japan, their second holiday album, An Acapella Christmas, in 2005.
 The album was released in the U.S. in 2006.

-During 2006, the group released The Symphony Sessions, a collection of some of their best known songs re-recorded with an orchestra, and also The Definitive Pop Collection, a two-disc collection of the group's material from their time with Atlantic Records.
-They also recorded their first original title song for a movie, "Trail of the Screaming Forehead"; and, in late 2006, the group released a new concert DVD, The Christmas Concert, and was broadcast by PBS.
+During 2006, the group released The Symphony Sessions, a collection of some of their best-known songs re-recorded with an orchestra, and also The Definitive Pop Collection, a two-disc collection of the group's material from their Atlantic Records period.
+They also recorded their first original title song for a movie, "Trail of the Screaming Forehead"; and, in late 2006, the group released a new concert DVD, The Christmas Concert, which was broadcast by PBS.

-The Chick Corea Songbook, a tribute to the works of American jazz musician Chick Corea, was released in September 2009.
+The Chick Corea Songbook, a tribute to the works of that American jazz musician, was released in September 2009.
 The album features an appearance by Corea himself on the track "Free Samba".
 Other prominent musicians on this recording are Airto Moreira, Scott Kinsey, Steve Hass, Alex Acuña, Jimmy Earl, John Benitez, and Christian McBride.

 In 2011, The Manhattan Transfer worked on an album of previously recorded, but never finished, songs to honor their 40th anniversary.
 "We are working on a project now that is called The Vaults.
 Over the years, there are a lot of different songs that we recorded but never finished.
 We pull out from the archives a lot of these songs and are finishing them," said Alan Paul in an interview for Jazz FM radio in Bulgaria.
-One of the highlights of the album was a vocalese version of George and Ira Gershwin's "The Man I Love," based on an Artie Shaw and his orchestra performance of the composition, which had been slated for the Swing album.
+One of the highlights of the album was a vocalese version of George and Ira Gershwin's "The Man I Love," based on an Artie Shaw and His Orchestra performance of the composition, which had originally been slated for the Swing album.